Your online store is your home base, where you showcase your brand, connect with your audience, and sell your products.

 Many brands forget about this part or reserve all external channels to point to their online store.
 While there is obvious value in directing traffic to your own site with ads, those same tactics will also work to promote your Amazon listings.

 Strategically decide which channels make sense to direct to Amazon.
 For example, bloggers, vloggers, and other influencers often love directing traffic to Amazon because they can collect an affiliate commission on any customer’s purchases that come from their custom link.
-There are two different programs to do this, Amazon Associates and the Amazon Influencer program.
+There are two different programs to do this: Amazon Associates and the Amazon Influencers.

 Win the buy box